 South Korea envoys to meet security adviser McMaster during US trip

-SEOUL/WASHINGTON: Two South Korean envoys will travel to the United States on Thursday to meet National Security Adviser H.R.
+Two South Korean envoys will travel to the United States on Thursday to meet officials there, including National Security Adviser H.R.
+McMaster, to discuss a meeting earlier this week with North Korean leader Kim Jong Un, officials in Seoul and Washington said.

+SEOUL/WASHINGTON: Two South Korean envoys travelled to the United States on Thursday to meet National Security Adviser H.R.
 McMaster and other officials to discuss this week's meeting with North Korean leader Kim Jong Un, officials in Seoul and Washington said.

-National Security Office head Chung Eui-yong and National Intelligence Service chief Suh Hoon will also speak with other department heads and later possibly meet either U.S. President Donald Trump or Vice President Mike Pence, a South Korean administration official said on Thursday on condition of anonymity.
+National Security Office head Chung Eui-yong and National Intelligence Service chief Suh Hoon will also speak with other department heads and later possibly meet either U.S. President Donald Trump or Vice President Mike Pence, a South Korean government official said on condition of anonymity.

-The official said Chung had already spoken to McMaster on the phone shortly after completing this week's visit to North Korea.
+The official said Chung had already spoken to McMaster on the phone shortly after completing this week's visit to economically and diplomatically isolated North Korea.

 U.S. Defense Secretary Jim Mattis was guarded when asked on Wednesday about the prospect of North Korean engagement.